Vikms95/codespot/README.md

 - DELETE /posts/:postid
   <!-- :postid is returning undefined? -->
-  !!!!!! :not finding post in the Post collection with findByIdAndRemove?
+  :not finding post in the Post collection with findByIdAndRemove?
+    :is not asynchrony
 - PUT /posts/:postid

 - GET /posts/:postid/comments